-- 1. That, the parties shall jointly execute the project titled "Karatu Climate Resilience And Adaptation Project for Hadzabe and Datoga Communities" (KARAHADA) - Committee (PSC) which will consist fifteen members and among of these members two shall come from the Principle Executing Entity, two from the Co-executing entity, four members shall come from public institution such as Regional Administrative Secretary's office, National Environment management Council, Sector ministries involved in the project and one member shall come from Tanzania Civil Society Forum on Climate Change. - 3.
+- 1. That, the parties shall jointly execute the project titled "Karatu Climate Resilience And Adaptation Project for Hadzabe and Datoga Communities" (KARAHADA) - 2.
+The parties of this agreement shall establish the Project Steering Committee (PSC) which will consist fifteen members and among of these members two shall come from the Principle Executing Entity, two from the Co-executing entity, four members shall come from public institution such as Regional Administrative Secretary's office, National Environment management Council, Sector ministries involved in the project and one member shall come from Tanzania Civil Society Forum on Climate Change. - 3.
 That, the main function of the committee shall be to oversee project implementation. - 4.
 That, the chairperson of Co-Executing Entity shall be the chairperson of the Committee whereas the Executive Director of the Principal Executing Entity shall be the Secretary of the Committee, while the Executive director of the Co-Executing Entity shall be the Co-secretary of the Committee - 5.
 That, in this agreement the Principal Executing Entity shall lead and coordinate project implementation - 6.
-That, the Co-Executing Entity shall provide staff for project implementation.

-8. That, such special project bank account shall consist of four signatories whereby two shall come from the Principal Executing Entity and the other two shall come from the Co-Executing Entity.
+That, the Co-Executing Entity shall provide staff for project implementation. - 7.
+That, the parties in this agreement shall open a special bank account for the project. - 8.
+That, such special project bank account shall consist of four signatories whereby two shall come from the Principal Executing Entity and the other two shall come from the Co-Executing Entity.